Special Interest Group

 We will support this by:

-- Providing year meetings at CSM to allow collaboration and exposure of the field
+- Submitting proposals for sessions at CSM to allow collaboration of and exposure to the field

 - Providing education to members